WP-Autoplugin/superdraft/readme.txt

 Override these by copying templates into your theme's `superdraft` directory, or via provided hooks.

 Superdraft also comes with a number of filters and actions for advanced customization.
 For example, you can adjust request headers, customize prompt templates and variables, change intervals for bulk processes, and more.

-More information on these hooks can be found on the [GitHub](https://github.com/WP-Autoplugin/superdraft) page.

 == Requirements ==